jedlimlx/Cellular-Automaton-Viewer/wiki/Modifying-CAViewer.md

 3. Create a new class for the rule family's dialog.
 It should inherit from [RuleWidget.java].
 4. Implement the necessary methods from [RuleWidget.java].
 Some other widgets that would be helpful are
 - [x] [NeighbourhoodSelector.java]
-- [x] [StateWeightSelector.java]
+- [ ] [StateWeightSelector.java]

-5. Add the new rule family to [CommandUtils.java].
+5. Add the new rule family to [Utils.java] and the new rule dialog to [RuleDialog.java].

 If you use these widgets, construct them via the methods in [SharedWidgets.java] so that the values in these widgets do not change when the rulespace is changed.

 [Rule.java]: ../src/main/java/sample/model/rules/Rule.java